-When TLS renegotiation is enabled (pre TLS 1.3) the "tls-exporter" channel binding type is not defined and implementations MUST NOT support it.

 3. Security Considerations

+Channel bindings do not leak secret information about the channel and are considered public.
+Implementations MUST NOT use the channel binding to protect secret information.

+The Security Considerations sections of $[\underline{RFC5056}]$ , $[\underline{RFC5705}]$ , and $[\underline{RFC8446}]$ apply to this document.

+3.1.
+Use with Legacy TLS

 While it is possible to use this channel binding mechanism with TLS versions below 1.3, extra precaution must be taken to ensure that the chosen cipher suites always result in unique master secrets.
 For more information see the Security Considerations section of [RFC5705].

-The Security Considerations sections of [RFC5056], [RFC5705], and [RFC8446] apply to this document.
+When TLS renegotiation is enabled the "tls-exporter" channel binding type is not defined and implementations MUST NOT support it.

+In general, users wishing to take advantage of channel binding should upgrade to TLS 1.3 or later.

 4. IANA Considerations

 4.1.
 Registration of Channel Binding Type

 This document adds the following registration in the "Channel-Binding Types" registry:

 Subject: Registration of channel binding tls-exporter

 Channel binding unique prefix: tls-exporter

 Channel binding type: unique

 Channel type: TLS [RFC8446]

-Published specification: draft-ietf-kitten-tls-channel-bindingsfor-tls13-02 connection.
+$\textbf{Published specification:} \quad \text{draft-ietf-kitten-tls-channel-bindings-}$

+for-tls13-03

 Channel binding is secret: no

-Description: The EKM value obtained from the current TLS
+$\textbf{Description:} \quad \textbf{The EKM value obtained from the current TLS}$

+connection.

 Intended usage: COMMON

 Person and email address to contact for further information: Sam

 Whited <sam@samwhited.com>.